environmental-forecasting/model-ensembler/docs/index.md

 This design means writing a `config.yml` and corresponding templates just once, and intents to provide flexibility and enable a wide range of applications.

+## Where to go from here
+The idea of `model-ensembler` is to give you the flexibility to set this up for your own ensembles.

+The basic pattern for using this toolkit is:

+1. Adapt job/model run templates
+1. Adapt YAML Configuration
+1. Running the job using `model_ensemble`

-Jump into the [Basic Usage](user/basic-usage.md) to get started, and refer to [Building Configuration & Templates](user/templates.md) for guidance on creating your own configurations.
+Jump into [Building Configuration & Templates](user/templates.md) for guidance on creating your own configurations.

 ## Examples and Testimonials
 Example configurations and templates are provided under `examples/`, and documented under [Example Section](user/example1.md) (to be renamed).

 Also take a look at the [testimonials](testimonials.md) page to get a flavour of the types of model ensembles `model-ensembler` has been used for.

-## Environmental Forecasting
-The `model-ensembler` is part of a wider family of tools for [Environmental Forecasting](https://github.com/environmental-forecasting):

-* [download-toolbox](https://github.com/environmental-forecasting/download-toolbox): A toolbox of downloaders for environmental data.
-* [preprocess-toolbox](https://github.com/environmental-forecasting/preprocess-toolbox): A toolbox for processing downloaded datasets according to common approaches for environmental data.